leuti/product-store/docs/DEPLOYMENT.md

 ### API Deployment Steps

-The client deployment process consists of the following main steps:
+The API deployment process consists of the following main steps:

 | Step                                | Description                                                                                                   |
 | ----------------------------------- | ------------------------------------------------------------------------------------------------------------- |